The Best Pets for Working Women

 Adopting a dog will alter your lifestyle.
 It’ll mean getting up earlier in the morning for the first walk of the day, and going out for an hour after work with your dog.
 Unlike your gym routine or diet, there can’t be any “cheat days” when it comes to taking your dog out.
 Dogs need their outdoor exercise time every day!
 It’ll also mean having the most loyal, affectionate pet who’ll love you so much he’ll shake with happiness every time you come home.

-If you want a pet, but aren’t ready for the huge responsibility of a dog, or you’re allergic to cats, guinea pigs can fulfill your companionship needs.
-They’re very social animals (so adopting multiple guinea pigs is essential), so though they spend most of the day in their cage, they need cuddle time with you for at least a couple of hours every day.
+If you want a pet, but aren’t ready for the huge responsibility of a dog, or you’re allergic to cats, guinea pigs or rabbits can fulfill your companionship needs.
+They’re very social animals so adopting multiple guinea pigs and/or rabbits is essential.
+They’re much happier if they have a safe room in your apartment/house to call their home, instead of just a cage, and lots of new toys on the regular.
+They’ll also need cuddle time with you for at least a few hours every day.

 Birds and Fish